Skip to main content

 • Fees and travel for invited speakers.

-Collective Social Futures Major Grant Application Support Fund 2024-2025
+CSF Major Grant Application Support Fund

-Call Opening: 22 OCTOBER
+Call Opening: 22 October 2024

-This fund intended to support major applications to non-national funding sources, primarily but not exclusively the European Research Council (other funders are acceptable, including the Wellcome Trust).
+This fund is intended to support major applications to non-national funding sources, primarily but not exclusively the European Research Council (other funders are acceptable, including the Wellcome Trust).
 The fund will provide two main kinds of support: teaching support to allow a member of staff additional time to draft and prepare an application; research supports which will assist a member of staff in meeting the expected research career standards in the funding scheme in question.
 Support will be provided only for funding bids with a minimum total value of €350 000; in case of multi-partner bids, those where UCC is the lead partner will be prioritized.

 Applications